daspete/daspete-tutorials/data/content/web/nuxt/basic-web.md

 Create a simple site, which has categories and subcategories, with NUXT JS and a REST api, and then deploy it on a remote host.

+## Knowledge to have

+If you want to get started here, you should learn some things before:

+- [Vue.js](https://vuejs.org/) -> With vue.js we can easily build reuseable web components
+- [NUXT](https://nuxtjs.org/) -> nuxt.js builts a server side rendering functionality on top of vue.js
+- [json-server](https://github.com/typicode/json-server) -> creates a simple and powerful json rest api

 ## Requirements

 You should have following stack: